-Farfetch also focuses on supporting its brand partners by providing a technology platform to help digitize the luxury industry.
+Farfetch also focuses on supporting its brand partners by providing a technology platform to help digitise the luxury industry.
 The pending acquisition of Yoox Net-a-Porter is set to broaden Farfetch's reach and enable further strategic growth.
-The company is also venturing into retail media, capitalizing on its sizable audience to monetize the platform.
+The company is also venturing into retail media, capitalising on its sizable audience to monetise the platform.

-- Expansion: The company is actively supporting the digitization of the luxury industry and is poised to expand its reach with the acquisition of Yoox Net-a-Porter.
+- Expansion: the company is actively supporting the digitisation of the luxury industry and is poised to expand its reach with the acquisition of Yoox Net-a-Porter

-- Retail media is on the rise: Farfetch is leveraging its audience to venture into retail media, providing additional opportunities for monetization.
+- Retail media is on the rise: Farfetch is leveraging its audience to venture into retail media, providing additional opportunities for monetisation

 The first track of the day focused on transforming the store workforce with new roles and capabilities.
 Retailers and brands are investing in new approaches to management and technologies that empower their store associates and increase productivity.
 They are also creating new roles that are more fulfilling, such as having store associates support digital sales and social media content generation.